valohai/docs/source/topic-guides/setup/setup-options.rst

     :description: Comparison between a Private Worker and Full Private installation

-Choosing the Right Valohai Environment
+Choosing the right installation setup
 ########################################

 Valohai can be configured to run on both cloud (e.g. Microsoft Azure, Amazon Web Services, Google Cloud Platform) and on-premise servers, or a combination of these.
 In addition to the SaaS version available at app.valohai.com